A string is one of those Object which is used heavily in Java. And this is the reason why String has unique handling in Java(String Pool).

-- Characters use single quotes(‘ ‘) as delimiter while Strings use double quotes(” “) as delimiters.
+- Characters use single quotes(‘ ‘) as the delimiter while Strings use double quotes(” “) as delimiters.

-- String class is final means method of the String class can not be overriden.
+- String class is final means method of the String class cannot be overridden.

 - All String literals are added to String pool by JVM.

-- String have method length() while Array have a property length to check the length.
+- String have method length() while Array has a property length to check the length.

-- To overcome the immutable property of String StringBuffer and StringBuilder comes into picture.
+- To overcome the immutable property of String StringBuffer and StringBuilder comes into the picture.